2017 Kidapawan jail siege

-The 2017 Kidapawan jail siege occurred when about a hundred unidentified armed men attacked the North Cotabato Provincial Jail in Kidapawan, Philippines at around midnight freeing at least 158 inmates.
+The 2017 Kidapawan jail siege occurred when about a hundred unidentified armed men attacked the Cotabato Provincial Jail in Kidapawan, Philippines at around midnight freeing at least 158 inmates.
 Five inmates, a barangay official and a prison guard died in the siege.
-The jail break resulting from the attack is reportedly the biggest in the history of North Cotabato.
+The jail break resulting from the attack is reportedly the biggest in the history of Cotabato.

 Attack

-At around 1:00 am armed men attacked the North Cotabato Provincial Jail in Barangay Amas of Kidapawan.
+At around 1:00 am armed men attacked the Cotabato Provincial Jail in Barangay Amas of Kidapawan.
 This led to the escape of at least 158 inmates out of the 1,511 people detained in the prison.
 A power outage which put out the lights in the prison preceded the attack.
 The intent of the siege was to free certain inmates detained in two cells but nearby inmates were also freed by the gunmen who reportedly spoke in the Maguindanao language.

 According to a report by the Bureau of Jail Management and Penology (BJMP), the gunfight following the attack lasted around two hours.
 The prisoners reportedly escaped through a wooden ladder placed at the back portion of the prison.

 Earlier before the attack, the local police of Amas was warned of plans of a jail siege to free high-profile inmates.
 The barangay volunteer security group which was not armed warned the residents of the locality of the possible attack.

 Jail Officer 1 Excel Visido died during the attack as well as Barangay Patadon Councilor, Satar Manalundong who was shot after authorities suspected him of helping an inmate escape.

 12 escapees were "recovered" by authorities while two surrendered to the city mayor.